 Wall-hung or freestanding — which is easier to install?

-Freestanding is simpler: position it, level the feet, connect the plumbing.
-Wall-hung requires anchors, and if the wall is plasterboard you need backing or specialist fixings.
-The time difference is roughly one hour.
+Freestanding is easier: place it, level the feet, connect the plumbing.
+A wall-hung unit needs anchors, and if the wall is plasterboard you need backing or specialist fixings.
+The time difference is about one hour.

 Can the unit stand on underfloor heating?

 A freestanding unit can, but the feet must not press on the heating cable.
-A wall-hung unit does not touch the floor at all, so there is no issue.
+A wall-hung unit does not touch the floor at all, so there is no problem.

 Do I need a new trap when replacing the vanity?

-If the existing trap is sound and the height works, you can keep it.
-More often, though, a compact bottle trap or flat trap is needed so it does not block the drawers.
+If the existing trap is in good shape and the height matches, you can leave it.
+More often, though, a compact bottle trap or flat trap is needed so it does not get in the way of the drawers.

 Does the installer bring silicone and fixings?

 Yes, standard fixings and silicone sealant are included.
-If you need a specific silicone colour or non-standard anchors, we arrange that beforehand.
+If you need a particular silicone colour or non-standard anchors, we sort that out beforehand.

 How long does the installation take?

 A freestanding single-basin unit takes one to one and a half hours.
 Wall-hung or double units take two to three hours.
-If supply pipes need rerouting, it takes longer.
+If the supply pipes need to be rerouted, it takes longer.

 What if the pipes do not line up with the unit?

-We relocate the connection points or use flexible fittings.
-It is extra work, but it can be done in a single visit.
+We move the connection points or use flexible fittings.
+It is extra work, but it can still be done in a single visit.

 Book vanity unit installation